jess-sol/tmux-mcp/README.md

 - `find-session` - Find a tmux session by name
 - `list-windows` - List windows in a tmux session
 - `list-panes` - List panes in a tmux window
+- `list-active-panes` - List panes in the active tmux window
 - `capture-pane` - Capture content from a tmux pane
 - `create-session` - Create a new tmux session
 - `create-window` - Create a new window in a tmux session